 ~ My Facebook Photo Albums - Like the whole page or individual photos.

 ~ My Personal Facebook Page - Do NOT add me - for information only!

 I shoot on location and do not have a studio.
 You should expect an invitation for a trade (TFCD) shoot to follow a friend request/acceptance.
-Nearly every question you could possibly have about getting started shooting is answered on my Model Shoots Page.
+Nearly every question you could possibly have about getting started shooting is answered on my Aspiring Models Page.
 All that's left to figure out is when and where.
 So check it out and send me a message so we can do just that.

 5 Quick Tips For Novice Models: